awsdocs/aws-storagegateway-user-guide/doc_source/backup-BackupExec.md

 + Veritas Backup Exec 16
 + Veritas Backup Exec 20\.x

 The procedure for using these versions of Backup Exec with a tape gateway is the same\.
-For detailed information about how to use Backup Exec, see the [How to Create Secure Backups with Backup Exec](http://www.symantec.com/tv/products/details.jsp?vid=3517643941001&subcategory=backupexec&pid=1) video on the Backup Exec website\.
-For Backup Exec support information on hardware compatibility, see the [ Software Compatibility Lists \(SCL\), Hardware Compatibility Lists \(HCL\), and Administrator Guides for Backup Exec \(all versions\) ](http://www.symantec.com/business/support/index?page=content&id=TECH205797) on the Backup Exec website\.
-For information about best practices, see [ Best Practices for using Symantec Backup products \(NetBackup, Backup Exec\) with the Amazon Web Services \(Tape Gateway\)](https://support.symantec.com/en_US/article.TECH227133.html) on the Veritas website\.
+See the [Veritas support website](https://www.veritas.com/support/) for detailed information about how to use Backup Exec, including how to create secure backups with Backup Exec, software and hardware compatibility lists, and administrator guides for Backup Exec\.

 For more information about supported backup applications, see [Supported Third\-Party Backup Applications for a Tape Gateway](Requirements.md#requirements-backup-sw-for-vtl)\.